eXTReMe Tracker

 The Red-Green-Blue RGB light spectrum that the computer uses subtracts light to darken colors so only the pure rim colors and tints are similar to the colors of the Real Color Wheel.

-The RCW matches the way a transparent crystal elements becomes darker.
+The RCW matches the way a transparent crystal element becomes darker.

 This RCW comes in CMYK for pigment color reproduction and RGB for computer work.
-The RCW computer colors now match the CMYK pigment colors used as inks in my giclee printer and pigments for painting with all media,
+The CMYK pigment colors are used as inks in my giclee printer and pigments for painting with all media,

 Here are RGB correct tint colors ( 1 ) & ( 2 ) incorrect shadow colors